pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/rule-test.md

 test You'll case
 test you're through case
 You're through case
+test you've configured case
+You've configured case
 test you are through case
 You are through case
 test you can run case
 test you choose to case
+test you have configured case
+You have configured case
 test you might want case
 test you need to case
 test You need to case